Wotcnt/Polyrifringence-Engine/README.md

 ---

 ### 📨 Citation

+---

 If you use this engine, cite as:

->     Brown-Milliken, Conner (2025)-@MMMDcreator. *Polyrifringence Engine - Recursive Optics Simulator*.
-GitHub repository: https://github.com/Wotcnt/Polyrifringence-Engine
+`Brown-Milliken, Conner (2025)-@MMMDcreator.
+Polyrifringence Engine - Recursive Optics Simulator.
+GitHub repository: https://github.com/Wotcnt/Polyrifringence-Engine`

->     Ethical Use: All recursive propagation must maintain observer consent and data sovereignty.
+`Ethical Use: All recursive propagation must maintain observer consent and data sovereignty.`

  📞 **Need help citing?**